marshallm94/Book_Notes/Observation_and_Experiment_an_Introduction_to_Causal_Inference.md

 * As mentioned earlier in the book, matching across all covariates measured is impossible, so tradeoffs must be made.
   Does allowing a marginal increase in the dissimilarity between $x_{i,1}$ and $x_{j,1}$ allow $x_{i,2}$ and $x_{j,2}$ to be a better match?
-This must be considered, and the problem context at hand should have a say in how this decision is made (if $x_1$ is thought to be an effect modifier, than it should be exactly matched for, while $x_2$ should be allowed to vary a little, although still checked, simply by using the propensity score).
+This must be considered, **and the problem context at hand should have a say in how this decision is made** (if $x_1$ is thought to be an effect modifier, than it should be exactly matched for, while $x_2$ should be allowed to vary a little, although still checked, simply by using the propensity score).

-* As with all things related to probability, propensity scores work best when you have the Law of Large Number on your side; if the N in the study is sufficiently large, using the propensity score alone will likely lead to treatment and control groups that are well balanced across many covariates (still check covariate balance table though...)
+* As with all things related to probability, propensity scores work best when you have the Law of Large Numbers on your side; if the N in the study is sufficiently large, using the propensity score alone will likely lead to treatment and control groups that are well balanced across many covariates (still check covariate balance table though...)